Line items

 - Unit price

-There's a checkbox underneath: Add this service to my catalog.
-Tick it and the new item is saved to your catalog, so next time you can pick it from the dropdown instead of typing it again.
+There's a checkbox underneath: Add service to my services catalogue.
+Tick it and the new item is saved to your catalogue, so next time you can pick it from the dropdown instead of typing it again.

 Manual vs automatic quantity